teleject/creatingonlineconferences.com/src/index.md

 socialImage: ''
 ---

-We have produced hundreds of online events in addition to numerous in-person conferences.
-We've honed our process for producing online events from scratch – and would love to share our knowledge with you.
+After producing hundreds of online events in addition to numerous in-person conferences, I've pruned the process for producing online events from scratch – and would love to share the knowledge with you.

 Are you ready to figure out how to run a successful online event?